hyp3r1on/HyperLight/README.md

 How to use

-run these lines simply and enjoy !
+Simply run these lines and enjoy !

     python manage.py migrate
     python manage.py createsuperuser